sandstorm/drydock/README.md

   - Install the [Visual Studio Code Remote - Containers](https://aka.ms/vscode-remote/download/containers) extension
   - Install the command-line `code` launcher [as explained here](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line)
 - You can run `docker vscode [containername]` to launch a connected VS Code instance.

+### `docker phpprofiler`

+This installs the [PHP-SPX](https://github.com/NoiseByNorthwest/php-spx) profiler into a *running* PHP Application in Docker; and outputs usage instructions at the end to get you up and running quickly.

+- This works with containers extending from the default Docker Hub [php](https://hub.docker.com/_/php) images, which are also set up to compile PHP extensions.
+- Convenience: You can either specify a container name, or also a `docker-compose` service name.
+- Usage: `docker phpprofiler [containername]` to add PHP-SPX to the running container.

 ## Full Usage Instructions